-Commencing the 1260 years A. D. 538, they reach to A. D. 1798, when Berthier, a French general, took possession of Rome.
-The pope was made a prisoner and carried with violence away from his palace and out of Italy.
-The papacy was stripped of its civil power.
-Here ended the days of tribulation spoken of by our Lord, which were-
+Commencing the 1260 years at A.D.
+538, they reached to A.D.
+1798, when Berthier, a French general. took possession of Rome.
+The pope was made a prisoner and carried with violence away from his palace and out of Italy, to Valence, France, where, a year and a half later, he died in exile.
+The Papacy was stripped of its civil power.
+Here ended the days of tribulation spoken of by our Lord.
+But these days were to be-